StarChen4/Game_Java_Marraketch/admin/E-review-u7722376.md

 <Strengths:
 Advantages of the code:
 This code provides good documentation, including class-to-class and method descriptions.
+Good object-oriented.
 This helps other developers on the team understand the code.
 The code implements a JavaFX button class RealDice, which produces an animation effect of rolling dice.
 It followed Java code conventions, methods and variables properly named, and the style consistent throughout.